antoin-m/nqueens/README.md

 An engine that will use either other engine depending on the given size of the board.

 ---
-Here are some benchmarks made with JMH to take a closer at the performances:
+Here are some benchmarks made with JMH to take a closer look at the performances:
 ```
 Benchmark                                               Mode  Cnt    Score    Error  Units
 BackTrackingEngineBenchmark.solve8                      avgt   10    0.126 ±  0.012  ms/op